smallwat3r/shhh/README.md

 #### Redis

-You will also need Redis running on localhost in the background has it will run as our Celery broker.
+You will also need Redis running on localhost in the background has it will work as our Celery broker.
 Open a new terminal window and launch it.
 ```sh
 redis-server
 ```